On the Fourier Mean Bodies of a Convex Body: Preparatory Facts

 where, for $p\in (-1,0]$, we additionally assume that $g$ obtains its maximum at the origin.
 For the formula $p=0$, $\frac{\partial}{\partial r}$ denotes the one-sided derivative of $g(r\theta)$ in $r$ from above, which exists since $g$ is log-concave.

-It follows from the fact that an integrable, log-concave function is bounded by an exponential function, and the fact that the difference quotients of a concave function are monotonic, that each integral in \eqref{eq:kbb} is finite, i.e. $K_p(g)$ is a star body for all $p>-1$.
+It follows from the fact that an integrable, log-concave function is bounded by an exponential function, and the fact that the difference quotients of a concave function are monotonic, that each integral in \eqref{eq:kbb} is finite.
+That is, $K_p(g)$ is a star body for all $p>-1$.
 The content of Theorem~\ref{t:radial_ball} is that the bodies $K_p(g)$ are convex for $p>0$, and, therefore, $K_0(g)$ is convex by a limiting argument.
-The convexity of $K_p(g)$ is unknown for $p \in (-1, 0)$.
+The convexity of $K_p(g)$ $p \in (-1, 0)$ was recently shown in \cite{DL26}.

 With this definition available, we have the following integral identity. \begin{prop} Let $g:\R^n\to \R$ be a non-negative, integrable, log-concave function.
-Let $p>-1$, $p\neq 0$, and consider a measurable function $f:\R^n\setminus\{0\}\to\R$ that is homogeneous of degree $(p-n)$.
+Let $p>-1$, $p\neq 0$, and consider a measurable function $f:\R^n\setminus\{o\}\to\R$ that is homogeneous of degree $(p-n)$.
 Then, we have the identities

 \text{and, if $g$ obtains its maximum at the origin,}

 \end{prop} \begin{proof}

 We start with the first identity.
 Observe that